nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

 - This example uses a `Python3` virtual environment, but you are free to choose any other method to create a local virtual environment like `Conda`.

-        # make sure you are able to use python or python3 or py -3 (in Windows Only)
         python3 -m venv venv

+    !!! note "Choosing Correct Python Interpreter"
+        Make sure you are able to use python or python3 or **py -3** (For Windows Only) to create a directory named `venv` (or whatever name you specified) in your current working directory.

 - Activate the virtual environment by running: